wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/testing.md

 ## External Database Testing

-Running a node against a remote database requires several setup steps including a database setup/cleanup and adding a JDBC driver JAR to the node.
+Running a node against a remote database requires several setup steps including a database setup/cleanup and adding a JDBC driver `.jar` to the node.
 All required steps are described in Standalone database.

 Integration tests can be parameterised to run against any remote database (instead of the default embedded H2 instance).